Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMSoftwareUpdateAutoDeploymentRule.md

 ### -InputObject
 Specifies an object representing an automatic deployment rule for software updates.
-To obtain an object representing a rule, use **Get-CMSoftwareUpdateAutoDeploymentRule**.
+To obtain an object representing a rule, use [Get-CMSoftwareUpdateAutoDeploymentRule](./Get-CMSoftwareUpdateAutoDeploymentRule.md).

 ```yaml
 Type: IResultObject